vikassri/vikassri.github.io/_posts/2023-05-11-Introduction_to_LLM.md

 ### **6. Fine-Tuning a Language Model** ###
 If you have a specific language translation task that is not covered by pre-trained models, you can fine-tune a language model using your own data.
 Fine-tuning allows you to adapt the model to your specific requirements.
 Here are the general steps for fine-tuning:

-* Prepare the Dataset: Gather a parallel corpus of texts in the source and target languages.
+* **Prepare the Dataset**: Gather a parallel corpus of texts in the source and target languages.
 Ensure that the data is properly aligned.

-* Tokenization and Encoding: Tokenize the texts and encode them using the Huggingface tokenizer.
+* **Tokenization and Encoding**: Tokenize the texts and encode them using the Huggingface tokenizer.
 Create input-output pairs for the translation task.

-* Model Training: Fine-tune the language model using the encoded data.
+* **Model Training**: Fine-tune the language model using the encoded data.
 You can use techniques like transfer learning to speed up the training process.

-* Evaluation: Evaluate the performance of your fine-tuned model on a validation dataset.
+* **Evaluation**: Evaluate the performance of your fine-tuned model on a validation dataset.
 Calculate metrics such as BLEU score to assess the quality of translations.

 ### **7. Evaluating the Performance** ###
 After translating text using Langchain and Huggingface, it is essential to evaluate the performance of the translation.
 One popular metric for translation quality is the BLEU score.
 BLEU measures the overlap between the machine-translated text and one or more human reference translations.
 The higher the BLEU score, the better the translation quality.